epomatti/stressbox/README.md

 ## Getting started

+Run the image locally is an easy way to get to know the toolbox:

-Get the image:
+Pull the image:

 ```sh
 docker pull ghcr.io/epomatti/stressbox
 ```

-Run it with the port binding:
+Start the container:

+> 💡 Add `-e port=<PORT>` to start the listener in another port

 ```sh
 docker run -p 8080:8080 ghcr.io/epomatti/stressbox
 ```

-To change the default listener port, add `-e port=<PORT>` and set the publish parameter accordingly.

 Call the `/cpu` endpoint to simulate high CPU usage.
 The `x` parameter is a simple Fibonacci length.
 Adjust to your requirements.